 To develop these complex PSS solutions, manufacturers need to move away from their current fragmented, slow or non-existent knowledge exchange methods and team up with relevant partners.
 Initial investment in this field has led to the design and development of an inspirational test-bed, called ‘Wearable Senses’ at TU/e.

-A methodology and tools for the creative industries to translate societal issues into opportunities for Smart Textile PSS’s.
-An ‘inspirational test-bed’ where proposals for these systems are realized and studied in context.
+A methodology and tools were achieved for the creative industries to translate societal issues into opportunities for Smart Textile PSS’s.
+An ‘inspirational test-bed’ where proposals for these systems were realized and studied in context.